-Certain non-U.S. citizens who are not qualified aliens are eligible for BadgerCare Plus services only in cases of acute emergency medical conditions.
-Providers should use the appropriate ICD-9-CM (International Classification of Diseases, Ninth Revision, Clinical Modification) diagnosis code to document the nature of the emergency.
+Certain non-U.S. citizens who are not qualified aliens are eligible for services only in cases of acute emergency medical conditions.
+Providers should use the appropriate diagnosis code to document the nature of the emergency.

 An emergency medical condition is a medical condition manifesting itself by acute symptoms of such severity that one could reasonably expect the absence of immediate medical attention to result in the following: